Insight - On Facebook, app makers face a treacherous path

 But the collapse is not unique.
 Branchout, a business networking service built on top of Facebook, raised $25 million last April from A-list backers including Accel Partners.
 But now it languishes with just 100,000 monthly users on Facebook, down from a high of 39 million, after Facebook limited the automatic notifications that Branchout used to attract users.

-The poster child for fallen Facebook stars has been Zynga Inc (ZNGA.O), the game publisher that shot to popularity, and a lucrative IPO, with viral Facebook games like FarmVille that distributed a deluge of notifications about virtual farm animals before Facebook clamped down.
+The poster child for fallen Facebook stars has been Zynga Inc, the game publisher that shot to popularity, and a lucrative IPO, with viral Facebook games like FarmVille that distributed a deluge of notifications about virtual farm animals before Facebook clamped down.

 Zynga, whose shares are trading two-thirds below its IPO price, has since announced that it would loosen its ties with Facebook and develop its own network for gamers.
 Zynga declined to comment for this article.